Skip to content

 A discretionary trust is a trust that gives the trustee the power to allocate the property to the “beneficiaries”, which are actually referred to as objects under a discretionary trust.

-What is the difference between a fixed and discretionary trust?
+What is the difference between a fixed and a discretionary trust?

-Under a fixed trust, the trustee will distribute the property to the beneficiaries under the terms of the trust as set out in the trust instrument.
+Under a fixed trust, the trustee will distribute the property to the beneficiaries in accordance with the terms of the trust instrument.
 Under a discretionary trust, the trustee has the discretion to choose which “beneficiaries” (called objects) stand to benefit from the trust property and how much of the property they stand to benefit from.

 Register for our free webinars